Standard Conjectures and Height Pairings: Introduction

 where $B^*(X)$ is the space of vertical cycles with trivial curvature.
 This group has a 3-step filtration

-where $\ol\Ch^*(X)^0=\Ker (\ol \Ch^*(X)\lra H^{2*}(X_\bata)(*)$.
+where $\ol\Ch^*(X)^0=\Ker (\ol \Ch^*(X)\lra H^{2*}(X_\bata)(*))$.
 The associated graded quotients are

-where $A^*(X_\eta)$ and $\Ch^*(X_\eta)^0$ are the image and kernel respectively for the map $\Ch^*(X)\lra A^*(X_\eta))$.
-Assuming Gillet--Soul\'e's arithmetic standard conjecture and our local conjectures, we will show that there is a unique splitting as $\BR$-modules
+where $A^*(X_\eta)$ and $\Ch^*(X_\eta)^0$ are the image and the kernel respectively for the map $\Ch^*(X)\lra A^*(X_\eta)$.
+Assuming Gillet--Soul\'e's arithmetic standard conjecture and our local conjectures, we will show that there is a unique splitting of graded $\BR$-modules